 Since 2006, we have led global efforts to provide women with voluntary family planning information and services.
 We use a human-centered design approach: we identify the contraceptive needs within a community and the ways in which clients and health care providers could be organized to deliver on those needs, and then working with governments and other stakeholders to meet them.
 We promote distribution of contraceptives by community health workers and through community-based programs, as well as through pharmacies and accredited drug dispensaries and outlets, and encourage integration of innovations such as self-injectables.
 We also work to ensure that women receiving post-pregnancy care have the option of spacing future pregnancies by accepting a family planning method before leaving the facility.

 Effective counseling is fundamental to high-quality family planning services.
 Trained health care workers who respectfully and knowledgeably counsel women and families on their voluntary family planning options, respecting a woman’s right to determine whether to use family planning and what method suits her at the time that they provide these services increase method uptake and continued use.
 We develop and implement onsite training, mentorship and supportive supervision for health care workers across the health care system.
 We support both pre-service and in-service education through curricula, lesson plans and clinical practice emphasizing competence and performance, behavioral drivers of quality care provision, on-the-job practice, mentorship and supportive supervision.
 We promote task-sharing, such as educating lay health workers, nurses, midwives, pharmacist and pharmacy assistants and other nonphysician providers to administer various contraceptive methods.

 We support ministries of health to institutionalize voluntary family planning provision in their countries’ health systems.
 We advocate for and draft policy documents (such as Afghanistan’s National Reproductive Health Policy), costed national implementation strategies and plans, and service delivery guidelines that incorporate World Health Organization recommendations, including PPFP guidance (such as the reference manual on PPFP/PPIUCD counseling in India) and measurement of family planning quality indicators and PPFP uptake.
-For example, with our support, improved contraceptive services in India have averted an estimated 16.4 million unintended pregnancies and 10 million abortions, and saved the lives of 83,000 children and almost 10,000 women in the past 4 years.
+For example, with our support, improved contraceptive services in India have saved the lives of 83,000 children and almost 10,000 women in the past 4 years.